TencentARC/ArcNerf/docs/datasets.md

 You need to get_rays by setting `wh_order=False` to change the order.
     - ndc_space: makes the rays in ndc space.
 You need to specify the near distance as well.
     - center_pixel: If set True, use (0.5, 1.5,...) instead of (0, 1, 2) as the pixel location.
+    - normalize_rays_d: By default True to normalize the rays. but in some model we don't want it normalized.
 ## point cloud
 - pts: `(n_pts, 3)` in world coordinate, `xyz` order
 - color: `(n_pts, 3)`, `rgb` order, should be normed into `0~1` range.